jyomishra/Sensor-Data-Stats/README.md

 It has fault-tolerance for empty line.
 It will skip the line if it is empty or doesn't have sensor-id.
 Also, It NaN, Blank or any other humidity values are considered as NaN in the application.
 I have written some test cases written for all major components.
 I also tried to print the rough amount for time taken by the application.

 I also tried to parallelize the folding operation with Graph DSL balance and merge, but It didn't produce better results.
+I kept the code there for parallelization.